Michael Henry Herbert: Early life

 Sir Michael Herbert was the fourth and youngest son of distinguished parents: Sidney Herbert, 1st Baron Herbert of Lea, the British statesman, and Elizabeth Herbert, Baroness Herbert of Lea, philanthropist and Roman Catholic writer and apologist.

 His father, Sidney, was himself the younger son of George Augustus Herbert, 11th Earl of Pembroke, by the Russian noblewoman Countess Catherine Vorontsov, daughter of Semyon Vorontsov.
 In due course, two of Herbert's brothers (George, the 13th Earl and Sidney, the 14th Earl) succeeded to the earldom of Pembroke, his half-uncle Robert Herbert, 12th Earl of Pembroke having died without legitimate issue in Paris on 25 April 1862.
 Herbert was granted the style and precedence of the younger son of an earl by Royal Warrant on 30 May.

 Herbert was brought up at the family house at Wilton House, in Wiltshire.

 Career

-He joined the Diplomatic Service, and was posted to Paris, aged 21, on 1 June 1879, where he was appointed Third Secretary in March 1880, and Second Secretary in November 1883.
+Herbert joined the Diplomatic Service, and was posted to Paris, aged 21, on 1 June 1879, where he was appointed Third Secretary in March 1880, and Second Secretary in November 1883.
 Herbert was trained in the diplomatic service by Richard Lyons, 1st Viscount Lyons, then British Ambassador to France, and was a member of the Tory-sympathetic 'Lyons School' of British diplomacy.

-He was transferred to Washington DC on 31 August 1888, where he served as Secretary and twice acted as Chargé d'affaires.
-In September 1893 he transferred to The Hague, and in August the following year was promoted to Secretary of Embassy at Constantinople.
+Herbert was transferred to Washington DC on 31 August 1888, where he served as Secretary and twice acted as Chargé d'affaires.
+In September 1893, he transferred to The Hague, and in August the following year was promoted to Secretary of Embassy at Constantinople.
 He was appointed a Companion of the Order of the Bath (CB) in 1896.
 Following a brief posting to Rome in 1897, he was appointed Minister Plenipotentiary in Paris in 1898.